Cardamom Tented Camp

 This is a strict policy to ensure the safety of both pets and the local wildlife.
 Botum Sakor is home to a wide array of species including many rare and endangered ones and we cannot risk the possible transfer of diseases between pets and the local wildlife or vice versa.

-Sadly, we must insist on no children aged 7 and under as the jungle is not an ideal place for inquisitive youngsters.
-Children aged from 8 to 14 must be accompanied by a responsible adult at all times.
+Sadly, we must insist on no children aged under six years old as the jungle is not an ideal place for inquisitive youngsters.
+A responsible adult must accompany children aged from 6 to 14 at all times.

 Dressing for the Occasion